 Pete was determinedly independent, coming into London on the train from his home in Southend on his own, carting a keyboard and an amplifier.
 On one occasion he arrived looking somewhat dishevelled, and when asked what had happened he told us he’d fallen off the edge of the station platform, but he was completely unfazed by this and got straight to work rehearsing.
 He was also independent in his views about music.
 I once asked him if he liked Bartók’s string quartets, which particularly interested me at the time (and still do), and he said no. When I asked why, he said, ‘Because they sound like piddle.’
 There’s really no arguing with that, so we never agreed about the Bartók quartets.

-After Perfect Stranger came to its inevitable end I saw Pete at gigs occasionally over the years.
+After Perfect Stranger came to its inevitable — though now temporary — end I saw Pete at gigs occasionally over the years — among other things, he played in Morrissey Mullen for a while.
 I would go up to him at the bar and say the magic words, ‘three and three quarters four,’ and he knew exactly who he was talking to.
 He never achieved major recognition — certainly not what he deserved — but he was universally admired by the musicians he worked with.
 He was the one they all wanted to have in their bands, whatever the genre.
+The first movement of Life & Times, the piece we worked on for all those months, is now dedicated to his memory.